-A deliciously creamy and Easy Butternut Squash Soup.
-Made with farm-to-table veggies and a slightly spicy smoky chipotle sauce.
+This deliciously creamy and Easy Butternut Squash Soup is made with farm-to-table veggies and a smoky chipotle sauce.
 Make ahead of time and freeze for up to 3 months!

 Time to make the soup!
 Butternut squash is one of the best winter veggies around and I love making it into a soup.
 This chipotle butternut squash soup recipe is super easy to make, can be made ahead of time, and there's always lunch leftovers for the next day.
 Wooohooo!

 I usually make a curry and ginger version of this soup but one day I left those out and put in some chipotle peppers instead.
 The smoky/slightly spicy flavors against the sweetness of the squash and carrots were delicious.

-This time I used canned chipotle peppers in adobo sauce but I've used Tabasco Chipotle sauce before and it's a great substitute, maybe just a touch milder in spiciness.
+This time I used canned chipotle peppers in adobo sauce, but I've used Tabasco Chipotle sauce before and it's a great substitute, maybe just a touch milder in spiciness.

 These carrots came from a local organic farm so no need to peel them.
 I always leave carrots unpeeled if they come from a reliable organic source and I just scrub the outside really well with a soft vegetable brush.

 Normally when I make this soup, I peel the raw squash, cut it in half, and scoop out the seeds.
 Then, I cut the raw squash into 2-inch cubes and roast the cubes.
-Well, today I bought a huge 5 pound squash and, since I really like having all my fingers intact, there was no way I was cutting into this monster of a veg raw.
+Well, today I bought a huge 5 pound squash and, since I really like having all my fingers intact, there was no way I was cutting into this monster of a veggie raw.
 Y'all know how hard it is to cut into a winter squash!

 To make seasoned ones, toss the raw pumpkin seeds with a little oil and whatever seasonings you prefer and then roast for 5 minutes.

-- 1 Tb olive oil
+- 1 tablespoon olive oil

 - 1 medium onion , diced

-- 2 carrots , diced
+- 2 medium carrots , diced

-- 6 cups chicken broth or vegetable broth
+- 6 cups vegetable broth (can substitute chicken broth)

-- After squash has cooled enough to handle, cut down middle, carefully scoop out seeds, then scoop out all the pulp.
+- After squash has cooled enough to handle, cut down the middle, carefully scoop out seeds, then scoop out all the pulp.
 At this point, the squash pulp can be tightly covered in a container and placed in the refrigerator for a few hours or days, until you are ready to use it.

 - Put olive oil in large heavy bottomed pot over medium high heat.
 Saute onion and carrots until slightly brown.